Choosing a counsellor who is right for you can be tricky. I hope I can provide helpful information to support you in making that decision.

 I enjoy connecting with people and believe that we all have potential, even when life is hard.

-I live in the beautiful Scottish Highlands, where I enjoy the coastlines, forests, and mountains.
+I live in the beautiful Scottish Highlands, where I enjoy the coastlines, forests and mountains.
 I regularly walk on my local beach with my husband and small ginger rescue dog, Eddie.
 I have various hobbies and interests, including gardening, reading and crafting.

 Counselling can be described as a talking therapy – the process of speaking to a qualified person about things that are difficult.